snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: Next()

-        Returns an iterator starting at the next key-value pair in the :class:`THash`.
+        Updates the iterator to point to the next key-value pair in the :class:`THash`.

      .. describe:: IsEmpty()